Entry Fees & How to Skip Them

 The Real Numbers: What Vegas Nightclubs Charge at the Door

 Las Vegas nightclub cover charges range from $20 to $75 per person at walk-in, with the most popular Strip venues sitting firmly in the $40 to $60 range on a regular Friday or Saturday.
 At the top end, XS Nightclub at Wynn charges $50 to $75 at the door, with the higher figure reserved for headliner weekends featuring DJs like Diplo, Zedd, or Fisher.
 OMNIA at Caesars Palace and Hakkasan at MGM Grand both land in the same $40 to $75 bracket — $40 on a standard Thursday, pushing toward $75 on a Saturday with a name headliner.
-Marquee at the Cosmopolitan and Drai's at the Cromwell both sit in the $40 to $60 range for a typical weekend.
+Marquee at the Cosmopolitan and Drai's at The Vanderpump Hotel both sit in the $40 to $60 range for a typical weekend.
 For a group of five, the math is brutal: five people paying $60 each at the door is $300 before a single drink is poured.
 Add a round of cocktails at $15 each and you have crossed $375 within thirty minutes of arriving.
 This is why understanding the guest list system — and the specific policies at each venue — is the single most financially important thing you can do before any Vegas nightlife trip.

 How Cover Charges Actually Work at Las Vegas Clubs